China Aerospace Science and Technology Corporation CentiSpace-1 S5 & S6 Long March 11

 Haiyang Oriental Spaceport

-Haiyang offshore launch location has witnessed the launch of 8 rockets, including 8 orbital launch attempts.
-While Haiyang Oriental Spaceport, has been the site for 23 rocket launches.
+The Haiyang offshore launch location launch pad has hosted 9 rocket launches, including 9 orbital launch attempts.
+The Haiyang Oriental Spaceport launch site has been the location for 25 total rocket launches.

 Chinese orbital launch vehicle launches supporting sea port located at Haiyang, Shandong Province, with dedicated piers and rocket/payload processing facilities for Chinese launch vehicles’ sea launches, and (as part of its expansion project) land based launch pads on artificial islands for various test vehicles and launch vehicles of private and government launch services providers.